 Money laundering is the gaining of money obtained through illegal means as if it was obtained legally.
 Money laundering can be realized in a variety of ways.
 For example, Al-Cardone is a criminal who covers up his illegal money by purchasing laundry.

 According to the statements made by the United Nations Office on Drug Crime, more than $ 2 trillion of money is laundered each year.
 The series of regulations implemented by countries and governments to prevent money laundering is the greatest evidence in understanding the problem's seriousness.
-Also, many international organizations such as FATF constitute Anti-Money Laundering regulations.
+Also, many international organizations, such as FATF, constitute Anti-Money Laundering regulations.

 How the Term Money Laundering Originated?

 Al Capone is also known as the person who gave the term money laundering.
 Money laundering is not a new activity in our lives.
 However, it was because of Al-Capone that we knew it in terms of terms.
 Al-Capone has made the source of the money illegally obtained by buying laundries in cash invisible.
-Thus, the laundries he bought became a front in hiding the money he obtained through drug smuggling, prostitution, and tax evasion.
+Thus, the laundries he bought became a front for hiding the money he obtained through drug smuggling, prostitution, and tax evasion.

-Most gangsters such as Al Capone used laundries as a cover for money laundering activities because the amount of cash flowing into laundry operations was challenging to track.
+Most gangsters, such as Al Capone, used laundries as a cover for money laundering activities because the amount of cash flowing into laundry operations was challenging to track.
 Thus, large sums of money could be processed in one go without being noticed.

 What Are The Stages of Money Laundering?

-Layering: It is the second stage of the money laundering process.
+• Layering: It is the second stage of the money laundering process.
 Illegal income is obtained at this stage, legitimate assets are purchased, and the laundered money is legalized and transferred.
 The layering can be repeated several times, and the income gains a little more legitimacy with each iteration.

-Integration: The integration stage is the mixing of revenues into a legitimate economy.
+• Integration: The integration stage is the mixing of revenues into a legitimate economy.
 In this way, the income takes on a fair appearance and is completely rid of its illegal appearance.

 However, no matter how long it goes, illegal income is never completely lost.
 It does not become legal.
-Because revenues are not lost, the source of crime income is more limited than an ordinary income.
+Because revenues are not lost, the source of crime income is more limited than ordinary income.
 Therefore, if the necessary precautions are taken early, the illegal money source can be detected quickly.

 How to Prevent Money Laundering?